 Collagen and elastin boosting nutritional supplements

-5-20g per day of collagen peptide powder will offer a great boost to collagen skin levels
+• 5-20g per day of collagen peptide (hydrolysed collagen) powder will offer a great boost to the body’s collagen skin levels

-On of the most important functions of vitamin C is to mediate in collagen production.
-So eat your oranges, and if possible have some vitamin C, up to 1,000mg per day (more is not necessary)
+• One of the most important functions of vitamin C is to mediate in collagen production.
+So eat your oranges, and if possible have some vitamin C, up to 1,000mg per day (more is not necessary).

 Elastin and collagen boosting exercise

-Exercise, especially exercise that involves some vibration, is proven to help with collagen / elastin production.
+Exercise, especially exercise that involves some vibration, is proven to help with collagen and elastin synthesis in the fibroblasts, via a process called mechanotransduction.

 Walking, running, power plate training and most sports (tennis, football, netball etc) provide valuable vibration to your fibroblasts, stimulating them to synthesise collagen and elastin.